Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 adding a line return after the block.

 If you wish to force users to use inline elements with certain params, you can use the `TokenItem<InlineToken>` param.
-This will forbit users of the function to pass params that contain block elements.
+This will forbid users of the function to pass params that contain block elements.
 In this case `TokenizedText` will not use any `Box` components and will wrap everything with `Text` only.
 As a result you can confidently use `TokenizedText` with such items inside `Text` elements.

 **Adding a new token**

-If you think that you need a new type of style (for example italics) for the text inside your components you can add a new interface named `ItalicToken` in the `TokenizedText` and decide how it's going to be rendered, if inline or block.
+If you think that you need a new type of style (for example italics) for the text inside your components you can add a new interface named `ItalicToken` in the `TokenizedText` and decide how it's going to be rendered, inline or block.
 In this example we would use `inline`.
 But before you go ahead and add a new token, consider if all the users of UI kit might need this new token or not.
 If the answer is no, then a simple regular component will suffice.

 **`FullScreen`**

-This component is useful if you want to clear the terminal and render something full screen.
+This component is useful if you want to clear the terminal and render something full-screen.
 The benefit is that resizing the terminal will cause the interface to refresh and adapt to the new size. `FullScreen` will also create a new buffer so once `ink` is unmounted the previous terminal history will be restored.
 This might be useful if you're rendering a very tall UI and don't want `ink` to [delete the history when it renders](https://github.com/vadimdemedes/ink/issues/382).